mheadd/phl-delinquents-analysis/README.md

 # PHL Delinquent Analysis

-An analysis of tax delinquent properties in Philadelphia that were issued permits
+An analysis of tax delinquent properties in Philadelphia that were issued permits by the Department of Licenses & Inspections (L&I).

 ## Overview

-With the recently released data on [property tax balances](https://www.opendataphilly.org/dataset/property-tax-balances) from the City of Philadelphia, it is now possible to examine - using open data APIs from the city - instances where properties with an outstanding property tax balance are issued permits from the Department of Licenses & Inspections (L&I).
+With the recently released data on [property tax balances](https://www.opendataphilly.org/dataset/property-tax-balances) from the City of Philadelphia, it is now possible to examine - using open data APIs from the city - instances where properties with an outstanding property tax balance are issued permits from L&I.

 This analysis complements [an earlier study done by the City of Philadelphia itself](https://github.com/mheadd/licensing-delinquents) which suggests that problems exist with issuing various permits and licenses from L&I for properties with an outstanding property tax balance.